pds-data-dictionaries/ldd-disp/README.md

 # Display (disp) Discipline Namespace

-The _Display_ namespace is used to define how an array-type object with two or more dimensions should be displayed on, for example, a video screen.
-The required &lt;Display_Direction&gt; class identifies the 2D image plane and how it should be displayed so that other classes and documentation can reliably refer to directions like "up", "left", and "clockwise".
+The _Display_ namespace is used to define how an array-type object with two or more dimensions should be displayed on, for example, a computer monitor or video screen.
+The required &lt;Display_Direction&gt; class identifies the 2D image plane and how it should be displayed so that other classes and documentation can reliably refer to directions like "Top to Bottom" and "Left to Right".
 The namespace also provides classes to identify color bands for display of a color image, and timing information to display an image cube as an animation or movie.

 Steward: Trent Hare ([thare@usgs.gov](mailto:thare@usgs.gov)), Cartography and Imaging Sciences Node